jjj11x/stc_rpncalc/README.md

 	- The 2nd press begins exponent entry.
 	- The 3rd and subsequent presses negates the current exponent being entered.
 	- Acts as STO when shifted (there is only 1 memory register)
-- `mode `: acts as a shift key
+- `mode `: acts as a shift key (press multiple times to toggle between shift up, shift down, and no shift)
 - `ON/AC`: acts as a backspace key during digit entry, acts as `Clear X` when digit entry is finished (e.g. after an operator key is pressed)
 	- acts as `Clear X` when shifted
 - `7    `: acts as y^x when shifted
 - `8    `: acts as ln(x) when shifted
 - `9    `: acts as log(x) when shifted
+- `÷    `: acts as pi when shifted
+- `4    `: acts as roll down when shifted
+	- acts as roll up when shifted down
 - `5    `: acts as e^x when shifted
 - `6    `: acts as 10^x when shifted
+- `1    `: acts as sin(x) when shifted
+	- acts as asin(x) when shifted down
+- `2    `: acts as cos(x) when shifted
+	- acts as acos(x) when shifted down
+- `3    `: acts as tan(x) when shifted
+	- acts as atan(x) when shifted down
+- all trig functions are currently calculated in degrees
-- `4    `: acts as roll down when shifted
+- `-    `: acts as to radians when shifted
+	- acts as to degrees when shifted down
 - `+    `: acts as LastX when shifted
 - `0    `: acts as off button when shifted